huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Informix.md

     However, Arcion replicant still offers one way to do this as below :

-    - One of the metadata tables (in the metadata database) created by Arcion Replicant is `blitzz_io_cdc_extractor_metadata_<id>_<id>`.
+    - One of the metadata tables (in the metadata database) created by Arcion Replicant is `replicate_io_cdc_extractor_metadata_<id>_<id>`.
 The column `committed_cursor` in this table gives the exact CDC cursor information for each CDC session that Arcion Replicant checkpoints and updates continuously.
 For example, notice the following SQL:

       ```SQL
-      select committed_cursor from blitzz.blitzz_io_cdc_extractor_metadata_repl1_repl1;
+      select committed_cursor from blitzz.replicate_io_cdc_extractor_metadata_repl1_repl1;
       ```
       An example output looks ike below: